 Join TeachRock and collaborating educator Patrick McGuire for this edWebinar to explore The TeachRock Method, a transformative approach that empowers educators (without needing any musical experience themselves) to connect music with history, culture, and critical thinking.

-We’ll feature the free curriculum An American History of Rock and Soul and demonstrate how to use music’s rich context to make core subjects exciting and engaging for students of all backgrounds, fostering critical thinking and human connection.
-This edWebinar will be of interest to middle and high school teachers, librarians, school leaders, and district leaders.
+Featured is the free curriculum An American History of Rock and Soul and how to use music’s rich context to make core subjects exciting and engaging for students of all backgrounds is demonstrated, fostering critical thinking and human connection.
+This recorded edWebinar is of interest to middle and high school teachers, librarians, school leaders, and district leaders.

 About the Presenters